 A painful mouth is a common complaint in patients with HIV infection.
 Recurrent aphthous ulcers, oral candidiasis, herpes ulcers and infected gums are frequently seen.
 Kaposi’s sarcoma and oral hairy leucoplakia are usually not painful.

 6. How long is the latent period?

 This varies between people.
-However, many people with HIV infection remain well (asymptomatic) for about 10 years (except for possible acute seroconversion illness) before developing clinical signs and symptoms of HIV infection.
+However, many people with HIV infection but no treatment remain well (asymptomatic) for about 10 years (except for possible acute seroconversion illness) before developing clinical signs and symptoms of HIV infection.